 Joined Hochstein faculty in: 2018

 Alexander Huedepohl graduated with a Bachelor’s of Music in Music Education from SUNY Potsdam Crane School of Music in 2015 and graduated with a Master’s of Science in Music Therapy from Nazareth College in 2018.
-Alexander completed his M.S. in Music Therapy clinical internship requirement at Hochstein School of Music and Dance during the 2017-2018 school year and officially joined the Expressive Arts Department in July 2018.
+Huedepohl completed his M.S. in Music Therapy clinical internship requirement at Hochstein School of Music and Dance during the 2017-2018 school year and officially joined the Expressive Arts Department in July 2018.

 More About Alexander Huedepohl

 Hometown: Bloomfield, NY